adamarbain/drone4dengue/docs/use-cases.md

 ### Main Flow (Admin):

-1. Admin accesses Drone Management
+1. Admin logs into the system and navigates to Drone Management.
-2. View list of drones and areas
+2. System displays a list of all registered drones and their assigned areas.
-3. Add/edit/delete drones
+3. Admin adds, edits, or deletes drone records.
-4. Assign drones via map interface
+4. Admin assigns drones to specific locations via map interface.
-5. Save changes
+5. Admin saves updates; system reflects changes immediately.

 ### Main Flow (User):

-1. User accesses Drone section
+1. User navigates to the Drone section.
-2. Registers drone with ID, model, location
+2. User selects Register My Drone and fills in drone details (ID, model, location).
-3. System validates and registers
+3. System validates the input and registers the drone.
-4. User can view assigned zones and nearby drones
+4. User can view the status and assigned monitoring zones.
+User can also view other drone activities and monitoring areas nearby.

 ### Alternative Flows: